 That’s if your luggage doesn’t feature one already.

-Carry your valuables and documents in a small bag (handbag or fanny pack), and keep it with you always.
+Carry your valuables and documents in a small bag (handbag or fanny pack).

 Don’t put anything of value in your main luggage when you are travelling on an intercity bus unless you keep it right beside you.
 Usually though luggage is stored in a separate luggage compartment.